resthub/resthub-spring-tutorial/readme.rst

 Don't forget to add a userRepository if needed and declare your initializer as Transactional `documentation <http://static.springsource.org/spring/docs/3.1.x/spring-framework-reference/html/transaction.html#transaction-declarative-annotations>`_ !

 Be caution with potential infinite JSON serialization.
-Ignore tasks lists serialization in JSON user serialization.
+Ignore tasks lists serialization in JSON user serialization (``@JsonIgnore``).

-Check on your browser that User API `<http://localhost:8080/api/user>`_ works and provide simple CRUD and that `<http://localhost:8080/api/task>`_ still work.
+Check on your browser that User API `<http://localhost:8080/api/user>`_ works and provides simple CRUD and that `<http://localhost:8080/api/task>`_ still works.

 You can thus add domain models and provide for each one a simple CRUD API whithout doing nothing but defining empty repositories and controllers.
-But if you have more than simple CRUD needs, resthub provides also a generic **Service layer** that could be extended to fit your business needs.
+But if you have more than simple CRUD needs, resthub provides also a generic **Service layer** that could be extended to fit your business needs:

 **Create a new dedicated service for business user management**: